microsoft/TechConnect2025-Lab210/skillable/exercise1.md

 ![refresh](media/refresh2.png)

-15. The agent is now ready to be tested go ahead and type "Provide an executive summary report for Microsoft" (without the double quotes) or select it from the **Starter prompts**
+15. The agent is now ready to be tested go ahead and type `Provide an executive summary report for Microsoft` or select it from the **Starter prompts**

 ![refresh](media/reply.png)

-**Fine-tune your agent**
+### Fine-tune your agent

 In the previous steps the agent was not returning the most up to date values in the next steps the agent will be fine-tunned to:

-- display the most up to date values (LLM do not have the most recent information)
+- Display the most up to date values (LLM do not have the most recent information)
-- include the board in the report
+- Include the board in the report

-- Finally the changes will be tested and published to M365 Copilot so that is available on BizChat
+Finally the changes will be tested and published to M365 Copilot so that is available on BizChat.

 16. Enable the **Web browsing** toggle in the **Additional settings** section